Tack Coat

 PMAE Emulsions

 PMAE stands for Polymer-modified asphalt emulsions.
 PMAE emulsions are typically used with spray pavers.
-The emulsion has very good bond strength so it is very difficult to use without the spray paver technology.
+The emulsion has a high bond strength, so it is very difficult to use without the spray paver technology.

 Cutbacks

 A cutback is a combination of a base asphalt and a cutter stock that dilutes the asphalt so it can be used as a construction material.
-Cutbacks are still used as bond coats in some circumstances and some locations.
+Cutbacks are still used as tack coats in some circumstances and some locations.
 They will work in conditions that might not suit standard emulsions, like poor weather.
-They will be more expensive per gallon than emulsions and have some environmental disadvantages.
+Cutbacks are more expensive per gallon than emulsions and have some environmental disadvantages.
 Some states do not allow the use of cutbacks.
-Some research has shown that cutbacks achieve lower bond strength than other materials.
+Some research has shown that cutbacks achieve a lower bond strength than other materials.

 Hot Applied Asphalts

-Hot applied asphalts can be used and sprayed as a bond coat.
+Hot applied asphalts can be used and sprayed as a tack coat.
 The material will need to be heated to 275°F to 325°F or 135°C to 163°C. This material can work very well as a binder.
-It will be more expensive than asphalt emulsions and spraying hot asphalt has some safety disadvantage.
-Using storage tanks and distributors that have previously contained emulsions creates a potentially dangerous situation when converting over to hot applied aphalt products.
-The transition can be made successfully, but it needs to be handled carefully by knowledgeable and experienced operators.
+It will be more expensive than asphalt emulsions and spraying hot asphalt has some safety disadvantages.

 Proper Dilution of Emulsions